Our Favorite Winter Adventures for Families

-Cross-country ski races stack the schedule for Minneapolis’s legendary Loppet Ski Festival, January 27-28 and February 3-4.
+Cross-country ski races stack the schedule for Minneapolis’s legendary 2019 City of Lakes Loppet Ski Festival, January 31 through February 3.
 But spectators can also watch fat-tire bike racing, snowshoeing, dogsled races, a kubb tournament and skijoring (a single dog pulling a skier).
 The most magical event?
-On February 3, visitors can experience a luminary spectacle that ripples a festive glow across the frozen lake.
+On February 2, visitors can experience a luminary spectacle that ripples a festive glow across the frozen lake.

 3. Bundle Up for Festival Fun

-Saint Paul Winter Carnival, the nation’s oldest winter festival, kicks off January 25 and runs for 17 days, until February 10.
-Signature events include a Grand Day Parade with marching bands and floats (January 27), a torchlight evening parade (February 10) and an ongoing giant snow slide.
-The Minnesota State Fairgrounds feature additional family activities, and at Rice Park, in the heart of downtown Saint Paul, you can also enjoy ice sculpting, live music, an ice bar and mulled wine.
-This year also marks the second ever Great Northern Festival, combining Saint Paul Winter Carnival, and Twin Cities Loppet Ski Festival.
+Stroll through Holidazzle in Loring Park and find locally made gifts, warming beverages, and comforting eats.
+Rent ice skates, catch a movie in the park, get a glimpse of the holiday lights, listen to live music, and visit with Santa.
+Entrance is free!
+Saint Paul Winter Carnival, the nation’s oldest winter festival, kicks off January 24 and runs until February 2.
+Signature events include a Grand Day Parade with marching bands and floats (January 26), a torchlight evening parade (February 2) and an ongoing giant snow slide.
+The Minnesota State Fairgrounds feature additional family activities, and temporarily relocated to Kellogg Park for the year, you can also enjoy ice sculpting, live music, an ice bar and mulled wine.
+This year also marks the third ever Great Northern Festival, combining Saint Paul Winter Carnival, and Twin Cities Loppet Ski Festival.

 4. Lace Up Your Skates

-Enjoy a free lesson and skate rental during the seasonal Wells Fargo WinterSkate at Saint Paul’s Rice Park and Minneapolis’s Loring Park.
+Enjoy a free lesson and skate rental during the seasonal Wells Fargo WinterSkate at Saint Paul’s Landmark Plaza and Minneapolis’ Loring Park.
 Other ice skating options include: the pretty ponds of Edina’s Centennial Lakes Park; Maple Grove’s Central Park Ice Skating Loop; and Roseville’s Guidant John Rose MN Oval, North America’s largest outdoor refrigerated skating facility, ringed by 300 illuminated trees for the holidays.

 5. Explore a Winter Wonderland